Vigilance members kill soldier, injure others in Rivers – The Sun Nigeria

 He stated that an argument ensued and one of OSPAC members reportedly shot Worehu on the chest and head, while two of his relatives sustained gunshot injuries.

-The victim’s uncle, according to the story, said angry youths in the community on hearing the news of the soldier’s death mobilized and went to the OSPAC office and destroyed it.
+The victim’s uncle, according to the story, said angry youths in the community, on hearing the news of the soldier’s death, mobilised and went to the OSPAC office and destroyed it.

-It was also learnt the Worehu before his untimely death was serving in Niger State, but came home on permission from the authority of the Nigerian Army.
+It was also learnt that Worehu, before his untimely death, was serving in Niger State, but came home on permission from the authority of the Nigerian Army.

 Leave a Reply